kwameopareasiedu/react-simple-widgets/src/widgets/month-date-picker/month-date-picker-usage.md

 # MonthDatePicker

 This widget allows you to select a calendar month.
-Since it is intrinsically a div element, it accepts all attributes of the `<div/>` widget.
+MonthDatePicker is intrinsically a `<div/>` element and accepts all of its attributes.

 ## Usage